mattcarlotta/alias-dirs/README.md

 ## Alias Symbols

-By default this package will alias all folders with a tilde `~`.
+By default this package will alias all directories with a tilde `~`.

 If you wish to override the predefined alias, then you can supply a **string** to the *alias* property.